By BRUCE NORRIS

 Directed by MICHAEL GREIF

 If you knew in advance exactly what was going to happen in your life, and how everything was going to turn out, and if you knew you couldn't do anything to change it, would you still want to go on with your life?
 That is the question facing Bee who, much to Jay’s confusion, can click through different moments in her life with the touch of a remote control.
 Past, present and future collide in this sharp existential comedy that questions whether we can make peace with those things we don’t have the power to change.

 BRUCE NORRIS (Playwright) is the author of the Clybourne Park, which won the Olivier and Evening Standard Awards (London) for Best Play, 2010, as well as the Pulitzer Prize for Drama, 2011, and the Tony Award for Best Play in 2012.
-Other plays include The Infidel (2000), Purple Heart (2002), We All Went Down to Amsterdam (2003), The Pain and the Itch (2004), The Unmentionables (2006) and The Qualms (2014), all of which had their premieres at Steppenwolf Theatre, Chicago.
-Recent productions include The Low Road (2013 at the Royal Court Theatre (London), Domesticated which premiered in 2013 at Lincoln Center Theatre, and The Qualms at Playwrights Horizons in 2015.
+Other plays include The Infidel (2000), Purple Heart (2002), We All Went Down to Amsterdam (2003), The Pain and the Itch (2004), The Unmentionables (2006) and The Qualms (2014), all of which had their premieres at Steppenwolf Theater, Chicago.
+Recent productions include The Low Road (2013 at the Royal Court Theater (London), Domesticated which premiered in 2013 at Lincoln Center Theater, and The Qualms at Playwrights Horizons in 2015.
 He lives in New York.<